Bali’s Sacred Day of Silence

 🌴 Guests must remain inside hotel premises

-We always guide our guests carefully around Nyepi to ensure a smooth and respectful experience.
+🚫 All shops & restaurants are closedWe always guide our guests carefully around Nyepi to ensure a smooth and respectful experience.

-Why Nyepi Matters to Us
+Why Nyepi matters to us

 At Cili Travel, we focus on authentic cultural experiences and meaningful connections.